 Generation is 800 metres north of the Revenue diatreme.

-“The overburden in the area is really thick but placer mining has exposed a couple of outcrops in the streams.
-One of the outcrops had dense quartz-sulphide stockworks, whereas the other got us particularly excited because it was biotite altered with some traces of bornite, not to mention there was a 1.5-metre thick quartz-chalcopyrite vein ripping right down the middle.
+“The overburden in the area is thick, but placer mining has exposed a couple of outcrops in the streams.
+One of the outcrops had dense quartz-sulphide stockworks, whereas the other got us particularly excited, because it was biotite altered with traces of bornite … there was also a 1.5-metre-thick, quartz-chalcopyrite vein ripping right down the middle.
 But what blew us away is that it’s never been drilled, even though it represents the high-temperature core of a porphyry system,” he says.

 “It just didn’t pass the grade test and wasn’t recognized as potentially being part of a much larger porphyry system,” he says.
-“People are really knocking themselves out right now looking for a buried porphyry, and if you drilled into something that looks like this outcrop you’d go crazy.
+“People are knocking themselves out right now looking for a buried porphyry, and if you drilled into something that looks like this outcrop, you’d go crazy.
 These outcrops are minuscule in size, the grade could be just next door … think of all the locations within a porphyry system where you’re going to get sub-economic grade — they’re all over the place.
 You can drill a couple of holes in the world’s best porphyry deposits and not hit ore grade.”

-Since early 2016, it has driven $58.4 million into juniors that have projects with district scale potential as a way to increase its exposure to greenfield discoveries.
+Since early 2016, it has driven $58.4 million into juniors that have projects with district-scale potential, as a way to increase its exposure to greenfield discoveries.

 Other juniors in Goldcorp’s portfolio include Gold Standard Ventures (TSXV: GSV; NSYE-MKT: GSV), Sirios Resources (TSXV: SOI), Independence Gold (TSXV: IGO) and Auryn Resources (TSX: AUG; US-OTC: GGTCF).